utshomax/postman-docs/src/pages/docs/administration/sso/user-sso.md

     <img src="https://assets.postman.com/postman-docs/postman-sign-in-sso-v9.16.jpg" alt="Sign in with SSO" width="350px"/>

-1. Select the [configured authentication method](/docs/administration/sso/admin-sso/#configuring-single-sign-on) you want to sign in with.
+1. Select the authentication method you want to sign in with.

 1. Postman will redirect you to the configured IdP.
 Enter your SSO details to sign in.